Chipotle denies link to 'Supergirl' actor's illness

 The Denver-based burrito chain’s stock has fallen about 60 percent since an E. coli outbreak in 2015.

 Shares of Chipotle fell as much as 6 percent to a near five-year low of $263.11 on Monday morning, but recouped most losses by afternoon.
-The stock closed down 0.7 percent.

-Reporting by Gayathree Ganesan and Uday Sampath Kumar in Bengaluru; additional reporting by Lisa Baertlein in Los Angeles; editing by Sai Sachin Ravikumar and Meredith Mazzilli
+The stock was last down 0.4 percent.
+(Reporting by Gayathree Ganesan and Uday Sampath Kumar in Bengaluru; editing by Sai Sachin Ravikumar)